genomicepidemiology/argprofiler-paper-notebooks/README.md

-# argfinder-paper-notebooks
+# ARGprofiler-paper-notebooks
-Supporting notebooks for the ARGfinder manuscript
+Supporting notebooks for the ARGprofiler manuscript